cnedwards/EventTypeBatchAttention/README.md

 ### External Resources
 Download FrameNet data to './framenet/', e.g. 'fndata-1.7.zip', and unzip it.
-Run `create_heirarchy.py`.
+Run `python create_heirarchy.py`.

+The code assumes that ACE05 data files are located at ``../../../ACE05EN/source``.
+Please change this to your local ACE05 path.

 ### Citation
 If you found our work useful, please cite: